latest

 The Importance of Black Role Models for Disabled Youth

 As a child attending Woodland Hills, I had plenty of Black role models.
-They shaped me into the labor reporter I am today and my ability to understand the complexity of diverse, multiracial social movements.
+They shaped me into the labor reporter that I am today and my ability to understand the complexity of diverse, multiracial social movements.

 “One way to think of neurodiversity is to think of it as human operating systems… just because a computer isn’t running windows doesn’t mean that it’s broken,” writes Silberman.